 Schurr: Dictionnaire des Petits Maitres de la Peinture, Editions de l’Amateur, 1996

-Patricot initially studied engraving at the Ecole des Beaux Arts of Lyon, followed by the prestigious Ecole des Beaux Arts de Paris under Cabanel.
+Patricot studied engraving at the Ecole des Beaux Arts of Lyon, followed by the prestigious Ecole des Beaux Arts de Paris under Cabanel.
 At the age of twenty-one, he won the coveted Grand Prix de Rome, and spent four years in studying the classics.
 Vision problems forced him to abandon engraving and take up oil painting, and he soon received commissions from the governments of France and Morocco to do portraits of high ranking military heroes and officers.
-He was highly successful, and was awarded the Legion d’Honneur in 1904.
+He was in high demand and became very successful, ultimately being awarded the Legion d’Honneur in 1904.